 Watch out pardner, there’s a new meme in town.
 If you haven’t had the pleasure of being introduced yet, meet the NPC meme.
-It allegedly originated on 4chan, but the real groundwork was done on Twitter by @thefaceberg.
-(Speaking of Twitter, shameless self-promotion- follow me @libera_rex.)
+It allegedly originated on 4chan, but the real groundwork was done on Twitter by @thefaceberg (editor's note, he has since been banned).
+(Speaking of Twitter, shameless self-promotion- follow me @liber_rex.)
 This meme would prove to be probably the most devastating usage of memetic engineering to psychologically traumatize people on the internet that I’ve personally ever seen.
 Let’s get down to it.

 First off, let’s establish the basis of the meme.